 Dr Louise Beattie

-- Research Assistant for Scottish Mental Health Network, Research Assistant (Mental Health & Wellbeing)
+- Research Assistant, NRS Mental Health Network, Medical Research Scotland Daphne Jackson Fellow (Mental Health & Wellbeing)

 Dr Louise Beattie is a Chartered Psychologist with the British Psychological Society (BPS).
 She is a graduate of the University of Glasgow, with an MA (Soc Sci)(Hons) in Psychology, MSc in Research Methods of Psychological Science, and PhD.
 Her research projects considered sleep disruption and socio-emotional functioning using techniques from experimental psychology, with doctoral research funded by the Economic and Social Research Council (ESRC).
 Louise was subsequently employed within the education public sector prior to starting in post at Mental Health and Wellbeing in 2018.

 Louise Beattie is employed by the NRS Mental Health Network to provide research support across a range of clinical studies and trials.
 In 2019, Dr Beattie was awarded a Daphne Jackson Fellowship funded by Medical Research Scotland.
 She will be researching sleep disruption and emotional distress in early psychosis, using qualitative and quantitative methodologies.
 In this part-time role Louise will be working closely with Professors Andrew Gumley, Stephany Biello and Peter Uhlhaas.